WHAT WE DO

 In 2010, inspired by Carol Rodland’s Rochester-based “If Music be the Food…” food drive concerts, violist Kim Kashkashian launched Music for Food, a concert series to help relieve food insecurity in the Greater Boston area, with a group of Boston-based musicians and guest artists.

-Music for Food in Boston, now entering its seventh season, has established partnerships with the hunger relief organizations, such as Food for Free and the Greater Boston Food Bank, and performing arts organizations, such as Lyrica Chamber Music and New England Conservatory.
+Music for Food in Boston, now entering its ninth season, has established partnerships with the hunger relief organizations, such as Food for Free and the Greater Boston Food Bank, and performing arts organizations, such as Lyrica Chamber Music and New England Conservatory.

 To read more about our financial health, click here.